IBM/open-rangefeed-controller/README.md

 # open-rangefeed-controller

-This is a place holder for the upcoming open source version of Rangefeed2
+This is a place holder for the upcoming open source version of Rangefeed2 Controller